Sadhu Kochoonju Upadesi: Other activities

 Edayaranmula English Middle school for some time.

 Literary works

 Parama Christanithwm, Paramanentha Kristya Jeevitham.
 (Joyful Christian life), etc. are some of his many books published.

 But the most appreciated work was his many Christian devotional songs that are enjoyed by Christians of Kerala even today.
 His songs written in Malayalam, brought hope and happiness to many lives.
 He wrote a book named Aasawaasa Geethangal (Songs of Consolation) in which 210 of his songs were included.
-Seventeen songs written by him was compiled with 427 Hymns the Mar Thoma Church published, Kristheeya Keerththanangal as devotional songs.
+Seventeen songs written by him was compiled with 427 hymns the Mar Thoma Church published, Kristheeya Keerthanangal as devotional songs.